Foundation / Corporation

--Inspire a Commitment to Social Justice: To advance justice in America, RPF looks to help enable Jews to draw upon our deep commitment to activism and mobilize a “Jewish presence” on the key social and economic issues of our time.
+-Inspire a commitment to social justice: To advance justice in America, RPF looks to help enable Jews to draw upon our deep commitment to activism and mobilize a “Jewish presence” on the key social and economic issues of our time.

--Promote Understanding Between Jews and Those of Other Faiths and Backgrounds: To ensure a more tolerant society, RPF supports those working as change-agents to promote tolerance through a broad range of methods.
+-Promote understanding between Jews and those of other faiths and backgrounds: To ensure a more tolerant society, RPF supports those working as change-agents to promote tolerance through a broad range of methods.

--Invest in the Next Generation: To engage the next generation on issues of Jewish identity, community, and meaning, RPF is interested in new pathways that bet on emerging, authentic, grassroots models; leverage new technologies; and invest in future leaders.
+-Invest in the next generation: To engage the next generation on issues of Jewish identity, community, and meaning, RPF is interested in new pathways that bet on emerging, authentic, grassroots models; leverage new technologies; and invest in future leaders.

 GrantWatch ID#: 151744

-If your project does not have tax-exempt status, you may submit an application through a 501(c)(3) organization serving as your fiscal sponsor.
+Applications are only reviewed for organizations that have tax-exempt 501(c)(3) status.
+If your project does not have tax-exempt status, you must submit an application through a 501(c)(3) organization serving as your fiscal sponsor.

 Funding is generally not provided for the following:

--Individual synagogues or day schools;
+-Individual synagogues or day schools

--Support to cover an existing deficit.
+-Support to cover an existing deficit

 In the rare case that RPF provides funding to establish an endowment, the Foundation prohibits any deduction from the endowment to cover overhead, indirect expenses, and/or administrative fees.